Policies

 • Communicate your plan of action for sailing in heavy weather to your guests.

 • Exercise situational awareness.
 This means making sure you are watching your surroundings.
-Zum Beispiel: Conduct a 360 degree view of the water around the boat every 15 minutes.
+For example: Conduct a 360 degree view of the water around the boat every 15 minutes.
 Monitor how the wind is changing over time so that you get an idea if the storm is worsening or decreasing.

 • Trust your boat.
 Modern boats are built of fiberglass which makes them extremely buoyant.